 There was one dish that almost every table had and was highly recommeneded by the staff.
 The Bikini Comerc 24, a warm sandwich with black truffles, cured Iberian ham and buffala mozzarella.

 In my Italian world, it was a crunchy bikini panini.
 Say that three times fast.
+The flecks of black truffles did their job of creating a delectable flavor profile.
+I liked eating bikinis.

 Although eating a bikini did not get the title of the best tapa in Barcelona, it was a close second.